aadamecz/FiF_fertility/README.md

 First working paper: Anna Adamecz, Anna Lovász and Suncica Vujic: Beyond the Degree: Fertility Outcomes of 'First in Family' Graduates.
 IZA Discussion Paper No. 17216.
 IZA Institute for Labor Economics 2025 https://www.iza.org/publications/dp/17216/beyond-the-degree-fertility-outcomes-of-first-in-family-graduates (Aug 2024)

-Updated working paper:   TBA      (Apr 2025)
+Updated working paper: https://kti.krtk.hu/wp-content/uploads/2025/04/KRTKKTIWP202506.pdf (Apr 2025)

-Published paper:
+Published paper: TBA

 After downloading the package, see 1_BCS70_how_to_run.do for more details.
 All data are available from the UK Data Service after registration, creating and account, a project,